 The state of Florida does not require a paralegal to become licensed in order to find work.
 Paralegals aren’t allowed to practice law unless under the supervision of an attorney which means the paralegal is “borrowing” the licensure of their attorney.
 However, there is such a thing as paralegal certification in Florida that’s strongly recommended by the state, but not required.
 Florida paralegal certification comes in the form of earning a Certified Paralegal certification from one of the national paralegal associations such as NALA or NFPA.
 Getting paralegal certification in Florida is strictly voluntary and is not required for employment purposes.
 However, the Florida Bar has a set of rules known as Chapter 20 that defines the Florida Registered Paralegal Program.

-The purpose of Chapter 20 is to establish a definition of a Florida Registered Paralegal and establishes the minimum requirements to gain Florida Registered Paralegal status.
+The purpose of Chapter 20 is to establish a definition of a Florida Registered Paralegal and establish the minimum requirements to gain Florida Registered Paralegal status.
 This is not a Florida paralegal license, but it does set standards for Florida paralegals who want the benefit of having their title and education recognized by the state.
 The program is administered by the Florida Registered Paralegal Enrichment Committee or FRP.
-The committee is charged with the tasks of developing educational programming, creating social events and networking opportunities, and raise awareness of the benefits of joining FRP.
+The committee is charged with the tasks of developing educational programming, creating social events and networking opportunities, and raising awareness of the benefits of joining FRP.

 In order to join the Florida paralegal certification program, you need to have one or more of the following: